gszathmari/tfvpn/README.md

 1. Once Terraform finishes the deployment of tfvpn, wait a minute or two and your VPN service is ready to accept new connections.

-1. The VPN connection details (IP address, username and password) are displayed on the terminal screen.
+1. The VPN connection details are the following:

+    - IP address: Run `terraform show -json | jq -r .values.outputs.ipv4.value` to display.
+    - Username: Fixed to **vpnuser**
+    - Password: Run `terraform show -json | jq -r .values.outputs.password.value` to display.
+    - IPSec PSK: Run `terraform show -json | jq -r .values.outputs.psk.value` to display.

 ## Client configuration